Skydio/revup/README.md

 revup -h
 ```

-You can also build and install locally
+You can also build from source to get the latest updates.

 ```
 git clone https://github.com/Skydio/revup.git && cd revup